majkshkurti/r5-docker/INSTALL.md

 You can now double-click on `conveyal-analysis-windows.bat` to start Conveyal Analysis again, and anytime you want.
 (It will be quicker this time since everything is already installed.)

-After it's started, don't forget to open Conveyal Analysis in your broswer by [clicking here](http://localhost:9966/)!
+After it's started, don't forget to open Conveyal Analysis in your browser by [clicking here](http://localhost:9966/)!

-Note: Always make sure that Docker is running first (the whale logo in the taskbar).
+Note: Always make sure that Docker is running first (the whale logo in the status bar).

 For ease of use, we recommend that you create a shortcut on your Windows desktop: right-click on `conveyal-analysis-windows.bat` and click on Send to > Desktop.
 We also recommend that you bookmark Conveyal Aanlysis in your browser (http://localhost:9966/).